SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dac/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 1. Compile and run the application.
-2. By default DAC will be in Static mode.
+2. By default, DAC will be in Static mode.
 The output in this mode will be a constant voltage.
 3. Make use of a logic analyzer to examine the output in GPIO_30[P35].

    - DAC Static mode: